Cyc1e183/IDA_EXPORT_FOR_AI/README_EN.md

 ---

-## License

-Add a `LICENSE` file before publishing this script as a standalone GitHub repository.

-If this script is derived from another project or includes third-party code, make sure the license is compatible.

----

 ## Credits

 This script is inspired by file-first AI reverse-engineering workflows such as [IDA-NO-MCP](https://github.com/P4nda0s/IDA-NO-MCP).
 This version further emphasizes function-name evidence alignment, manifest traceability, indexed fallback, pointer-table export, and AI vulnerability-agent evidence citation.